gurui7913/AC_PedestrianNavigationDecsionMakingSystem/README.md

 **Why CLIP over a task-specific encoder?**

 - No paired (heatmap, description) training data exists at this scale — fine-tuning is not feasible with N=65
-- CLIP's semantic embedding space captures object-level and scene-level semantics that are directly relevant to navigation (buildings, roads, signs)
+- CLIP's semantic embedding space captures object-level and scene-level semantics directly relevant to navigation (buildings, roads, signs)
 - A CNN-based image encoder trained on image classification would not share a representation space with text, making cross-modal comparison impossible

 **Visual branch — HSV conversion rationale:**